 Routing

-• A PC communicating with a printer across a Local Area Network, or LAN.
+- A PC communicating with a printer located in a different subnet of the same Local Area Network, or LAN.

 Through routing, these communication signals, called packets, can take multiple paths from the source to the destination.